dcronkite/pytakes/README.md

 ## Doco ##

 ### Basics ###
 Until I add more doco, check out the pytakes-automate-run script (should be in your Scripts directory).
+Run it with the `--create-sample` option to autogenerate a sample configuration file.

 ### Install ###